Unleash/unleash/websitev2/docs/api/admin/user-admin.md

 Return values:

 - `200 OK`: Password was changed.
 - `400 Bad Request`: Password was not changed.
 Unleash requires a strong password.
+  - This means
+    - minimum 10 characters long
+    - contains at least one uppercase letter
+    - contains at least one number
+    - contains at least one special character (symbol)
-Please see in the response body on how to improve the password.
+- Please see in the response body on how to improve the password.

 ### Validate password for a user {#validate-password-for-a-user}

 You can use this endpoint to validate the strength of a given password.
+Unleash requires a strong password.

+- This means
+  - minimum 10 characters long
+  - contains at least one uppercase letter
+  - contains at least one number
+  - contains at least one special character (symbol)

 `http POST http://localhost:4242/api/admin/user-admin/validate-password`